MaterializeInc/materialize/doc/developer/design/20230607_shift_status_updates.md

 questions may be technical, product, or anything in-between.
 -->

-- The issue thread contains a good comment about how to handle scenarios in which `environmentd` crashes before a status update is written to persist.
-It seems like maintaining a durable log of pending updates and then replaying them when the storage controller starts is a possible solution.
-While we perform rehydration upon storage replicas crashing, I'm not sure if machinery exists in the storage controller to do the same upon `environmentd` crashing.
-Does this sound correct, or is there something I'm missing?
 - Should we control the rate of `StatusUpdates` from the worker or batch writes at the controller?